Introduction to CCNA Commands

 3. Show the route of IP

-- Show ip route ospf: Somehow people are interested to display the entire route details of one specific router, then they need to provide router name after the command.
-In this case, only OSPF router will display in details.
+- Show ip route ospf: Somehow, people are interested in displaying the entire route details of one specific router, then they need to provide the router name after the command.
+In this case, only the OSPF router will display in details.

 4. Show IP interface